Higher rho-invariants and the surgery structure set: Preliminaries

 \begin{ddd} An operator $B \in B(\Hi)$ is $\ve$-spectrally concentrated with respect to $\D$ if for any function $\psi \in \C_c(\bbbr)$ with $\supp \psi \cap [-\ve,\ve]=\emptyset$ it holds that $\psi(\D)B=B\psi(\D)=0$.

 We say that $B$ is spectrally concentrated with respect to $\D$ if there is $\ve \in (0,\infty)$ such that $B$ is $\ve$-spectrally concentrated with respect to $\D$. \end{ddd}

 Clearly every spectrally concentrated operator is also bounded as an operator on $\Hi^1$.
-Furthermore, if $B$ is spectrally concentrated with respect to $\D$, then there is $\phi \in \C_c(\bbbr)$ with $\phi(\D)B=B$.
-Thus $B$ is smoothing since $\phi(\D)$ is a smoothing operator.
+Furthermore, if $B$ is spectrally concentrated with respect to $\D$, then there is $\phi \in \C_c(\bbbr)$ with $\phi(\D)B=B\phi(\D)=B$.
+In particular, $B$ is smoothing since $\phi(\D)$ is a smoothing operator.

 Let $(\phi_{\ve})_{\ve \in (0,\infty]}$ be a family of even functions in $\C(\bbbr)$ with values in $[0,1]$ such that $\supp \phi_{\ve} \subset (- \ve/2,\ve/2)$ and $\phi_{\ve}(x)=1$ for $x \in [-\ve/4,\ve/4]$.
 Note that $\phi_{\infty}=1$.
 Assume that the map $[0,\infty) \to \C_{loc}(\bbbr), ~t \mapsto \phi_{1/t}$ is smooth.